teliaz/goapi/README.md

 ## Problem Analysis

 After reading carefully the challenge goals all assets (charts, insights, audience) could generate data from a single sample data-table.
-Guessing the Age, Gender, Country are demographic information and the only metric is the "hours spend on social media", I added the "Participants" schema and seeded mock data into this table.
+Guessing the Age, Gender, Country are demographic information and the only metric is the "hours spent on social media", I added the "Participants" schema and seeded mock data into this table.
-Age(10-80), Gender(2) and Country(259) are randomly seeded values and "hours spend on social media" is based on a normal distribution with a spike on 0-2 hours daily, based on a personal estimation.
+Age(10-80), Gender(2) and Country(259) are randomly seeded values and "hours spent on social media" is based on a normal distribution with a spike on 0-2 hours daily, based on a personal estimation.

-I should note that I fully understand that this is out of this challenge scope and lacks performance, since all *Assets* are calculated based on live data and usualy should be pre-calculated and transformed.
+I should note that I fully understand that this is out of this challenge's scope and lacks performance, since all *Assets* are calculated based on live data and usually should be exported based on pre-calculated and transformed schemas.

 ## API Routes table

 Endpoint                                        | Description
 ------------                                    | -------------
-(POST)/auth/signup                              | endpoint to create a user (POST)/auth/login                               | authorize and retuen json web token (GET)/assets                                    | based on the token returns all user's assets (GET)/asset/{id}                                | get specific asset by id (PUT)/assets/{id}/favorite/{bool}               | add an asset to favourites or remove it
+(POST)/auth/signup                              | endpoint to create a user (POST)/auth/login                               | authorize and return json web token (GET)/assets                                    | based on the token returns all user's assets (GET)/asset/{id}                                | get specific asset by id (PUT)/assets/{id}/favorite/{bool}               | add an asset to favourites or remove it